 Happy Monday, everyone!
 Let’s pretend like we’re okay with this by making some pasta salad.
-Down?
+Are you down?

-There is just something about cooked tomatoes that makes them so taste so much sweeter.
-For this meal, I used some mini heirloom tomatoes that I found.
+There is something wonderful about cooked tomatoes that makes them so taste so much sweeter.
+For this meal, I used some mini heirloom tomatoes that I found at the farmers market.
 They’re about the size of cherry tomatoes, so go for those if you can’t find the mini heirlooms.

-Also in this pasta (and cooked with the tomatoes)?
-Baby broccoli!
-Or broccolini or broccolette, whatever you call it – I love it.
 I feel like eating the long stalks with just a small tuft of floret at the end pleases me much more than the seemingly overgrown giant heads of broccoli you’ll find at the store.
-The broccolini is just more tender and flavorful, if you ask me.
+Broccolini is just more tender and flavorful, if you ask me.

 When I was done throwing ingredients into the measuring cup, it almost didn’t even resemble a balsamic vinaigrette any more.
 Seriously, who puts cumin and ginger in a balsamic vinaigrette?
 I DO.

-We ate this hot one night for dinner and it was good.
+We ate this hot one night for dinner, and it was good.
 I would totally do it again.
-But after I threw the leftovers in the fridge and ate it for lunch the next day, I was like WOAH.
-This should be cold and marinated for at least a couple hours.
+But after I threw the leftovers in the fridge and ate it for lunch the next day, I was like WHOA.
+This should be cold and marinated for at least a couple hours for the best results.

 The dressing lost its vinegary edge, the tomatoes got even sweeter somehow, and it was the best lunch I had all week (and that’s saying a lot, since ice cream was definitely involved on another day).

 But if you’re craving noodles for dinner and this strikes your fancy, do it.
-Or if you’re too lazy (like me) to make it ahead, or there is no way you’re going to make dinner and then not eat it, then do it.
+Or if you’re too lazy (like me) to make it ahead of time, or there is no way you’re going to make dinner and then not eat it immediately, then do it.
 You won’t be disappointed.Print

 A delicious pasta salad eaten warm or cold.
 Grilled tomatoes pop in your mouth, and broccolini give it a nice chew.
 A surprising balsamic vinaigrette adds a layer of tang that wakes up your taste buds!
 Eat as a side dish or even as a main meal.